BMCARDONA/fertility_rates/README.md

   5. [Share](#Share)
   6. [Act](#Act)

+*Note: For a more detailed version of these questions, please consult `fertility_rates_log`.*

 ### Ask
 Guiding questions:
 - What is the problem you are trying to solve?
-    - For this case study, we are trying to answer the following question: What was the Average Total Fertility Rate by Geographic Region for the last 50 years?
+    - For this case study, we are trying to answer the following question: What was the Total Fertility Rate by Geographic Region from 1960 to 2021?
 - How can your insights drive business decisions?
-    - My insights will shed light on the general trend of average total fertility rates worldwide.
+    - My insights will shed light on the general trend of total fertility rates worldwide.

 ### Prepare
 Guiding questions: